Book fairs in South Africa: Kimberley Book Fair

-Kimberley is home to literary greats like writer, politician and translator Sol Plaatje and Afrikaans poet Ingrid Jonker.
+Kimberley was home to such literary greats as writer, politician and translator Sol Plaatje and Afrikaans poet Ingrid Jonker.
 It is also the home of InkSwordPublishers, the only independent, black-owned publishing house in the Northern Cape.
-In the aim to re-establish the town's role in the South African literature, the annual Kimberley Book Fair was launched in September 2016 by Sabata-Mpho Mokae and Ricky Groenwald.
+Aiminng to re-establish the town's role in the South African literature, the annual Kimberley Book Fair was launched in September 2016 by Sabata-Mpho Mokae and Ricky Groenwald.
 The literary festival was hosted by the Earth Art Writers Guild, an NPO that aims to grow the writing and reading communities in the Northern Cape and at the Sol Plaatje University.

 The book fair was launched as a platform to share work and encourage collaborations between writers and poets from around the country.
 Local residents were urged to attend and network with the special guests and participate in discussions centred on the culture of reading in the community.
-Aspiring writers in the search for publishing and writing advice enjoyed creative writing and publishing workshops which focused on introducing them to the world of Poetry, Fiction and Non-Fiction.
+Aspiring writers in the search for publishing and writing advice enjoyed creative writing and publishing workshops that focused on introducing them to the world of Poetry, Fiction and Non-Fiction.

 Another aim of the Kimberley Book Fair is to highlight these issues from an African perspective rooted in South Africa's history of censorship.
-South Africa has a long history of suppressing voices which stood for equality and against the Apartheid regime's corruption.
+South Africa has a long history of suppressing voices that stood for equality and against the Apartheid regime's corruption.
 Many books and writers were banned from the country.

 Abantu Book Festival

-The Abantu Book Festival was launched in Soweto in 2016 in the intention of emphasising the importance of Black people telling their own stories and having safe spaces to share these with one another.
-Over four days, from 6–10 December 2016, the project hosted novelists, playwrights, screenwriters, performing artists and children's writers from Africa and its diaspora.
-Abantu Book Festival started as a fictional story posted by South African author Thando Mgqolozana on Facebook in September 2015.
+The Abantu Book Festival was launched in Soweto in 2016 with the intention of emphasising the importance of Black people telling their own stories and having safe spaces to share these with one another.
+Over four days, from 6 December to 10 December 2016, the project hosted novelists, playwrights, screenwriters, performing artists and children's writers from Africa and its diaspora.
+The Abantu Book Festival started as a fictional story posted by South African author Thando Mgqolozana on Facebook in September 2015.
 Mgqolozana imagined a book event that would act as a healing project for Black writers and readers living in a decolonised country.
 The programme was intended to unite readers and writers and collaborate with community groups to organise activities.

-South Africa’s Children’s Book Fair
+South Africa's Children's Book Fair

-The inaugural South Africa's Children's Book Fair was held during 15 – 18 June 2017 at the Birchwood Hotel in Boksburg, Johannesburg.
+The inaugural South Africa's Children's Book Fair was held during 15–18 June 2017 at the Birchwood Hotel in Boksburg, Johannesburg.
 This was after it was cancelled in 2016 when its director Vuyokazi Biyana became unwell leading up to the event.

 Supported by the City of Ekurhuleni, A Book for Every Child Foundation hosted the project with the aim of increasing literacy levels in the country and fostering the joy of reading in children.
 The fair's organisers also hoped to raise funds to help the foundation to build and renovate libraries in community schools, particularly in primary school libraries in disadvantaged communities throughout the country.

-In 2017, the event feature world-renowned storyteller and children book writer Dr Gcina Mhlophe, Philani Dladla (the author of “The Pavement Bookworm”) and celebrated illustrator Azrah Osman.
+In 2017, the event feature world-renowned storyteller and children book writer Dr Gcina Mhlophe, Philani Dladla (author of The Pavement Bookworm) and celebrated illustrator Azrah Osman.